karthikeyan-ng/deploy-apps-to-pcf/Readme.md

     * List Auto Scaling Apps: `cf autoscaling-apps`
     * See all the Auto Scaling events for a the specific App: `cf autoscaling-events APP_NAME`

+* **How to create a user provided service?**
+Make a user-provided service instance available to CF apps
+`cf create-user-provided-service SERVICE_INSTANCE`
+>In short you can call this as `cups`